 Helsinki Photo Festival promotes and exhibits works of emerging photographers, visual storytellers, photojournalists, visual arts professionals and multidisciplinary artists.

-The theme of the fourth edition of Helsinki Photo Festival will be “Fearless”.
-Between July 7 and September 30, the works of 62 artists from 30 countries can be discovered around Greater Helsinki (Helsinki, Espoo, Vantaa, Kauniainen).
+The theme of the fifth edition of Helsinki Photo Festival will be “Believe”.
+Between July 7 and October 2, the works of +40 artists from all over the world can be discovered around Greater Helsinki.

 All exhibitions are unique as of the contents and individually tailored to the respective venues.

 All locations for 2022 are yet not confirmed except for the Nordic Village project.
 On the border of Helsinki and Espoo worth mentioning is a Nordic photo exhibition taking place at Hanasaaren Taidepuisto.

 We aim to showcase noble and magnificent fine art photography that has never been seen before in Finland in the metropolitan area of Greater Helsinki.
 The curated exhibitions will take place in historic landmarks, warehouses, art centres, galleries, parks and waterfront areas in Helsinki.

 Helsinki Photo Festival works with aspiring designers and craftsmen who help the festival to revamp any site for use of photography exhibitions in public spaces and galleries.

 The festival also fosters the Nordic Village – a talent platform with focus to support emerging Nordic photographers to a broad audience.